Recently updated on November 25th, 2025 at 11:07 pm

 Core Forms

-In Washington there are six types of civil protection orders, with Domestic Violence Protection Order being one of them.
+In California there are four types of civil protection orders, with Domestic Violence Restraining Order being one of them.

 Domestic violence is abuse from a romantic partner, or a family or a household member.
 The abuse can involve physical or sexual violence, or a pattern of harassment or controlling behavior or merely threats to harm.

-Vulnerable adults means senior citizens or other persons who have physical or mental disabilities.
-This protection order is aimed at protection them from someone who is mistreating them or exploiting them financially.
+This protection order is aimed at protection senior citizens (over 65) or other disabled persons from someone who is mistreating or exploiting them financially or an abusive caregiver.